Frequently Asked

 When should I submit my application?

-Expressions of interest can be submitted on a rolling basis.
+After ensuring that the proposal meets the eligibility criteria, the applicant must fill out an Expression of Interest form and submit it.
+Expressions of Interest can be submitted on a rolling basis.
 There are no deadlines.

 What is the geographic scope?
 Are there regional targets?